Updated: September 22, 2020 | Original Post: October 23, 2019

 Full disclosure – I’m writing this after sitting through my third Internet Security session run by Paul Davis and he made a great point about cyber bullying that I’ve never heard before and was bang on – it is never an accident.

-When a child or teen decides to bully somebody else online, it is an intentional action.
+When a child or teen decides to bully somebody else, whether in person or online, it is an intentional and purposeful action.
 Posting something online for others to see involves a lot of steps.
 First, they have to login to whichever platform they are going to use.
 Then, select the audience.
-After that (or maybe before depending on the platform) they will type up their hateful message.
+After that (or maybe before depending on the platform) they will create their hateful message.
 Then, possibly after admiring it, they will click send.
 This is NOT an accident.

-Yes, I have just summarized what Paul said so he get’s full credit.
+Yes, I have just summarized what Paul said so he deserves full credit.
 Now ask yourself – are any of those actions an accident?
 If that child or teen says to their parents “I didn’t mean to do it” they are lying.
 They did a multi-step process with the end goal of hurting somebody else.
-What they really mean to be saying is “I didn’t mean to get caught.”
+What they really mean is “I didn’t mean to get caught.”

 By reporting it you are telling the bully that your child is not going to be an easy target/victim.
 The good news about cyber bullying is that they will likely make it easy to prove – take screenshots.
 Save whatever you can and show it to the principal/police/lawyer.
 The more you can give to them, the greater the chance that the bully will be held accountable.

-Here’s the important part – if you are the parent of a bully then you must help your child.
+Finally, and this is never easy to say – if you are the parent of a bully then you must help your child.
 Being a bully does not have to be a life sentence and a bully needs help.
-As hard as it might be to admit that your child is a bully, if your child is doing this to others then you can be part of the solution.
+As hard as it might be to admit that your child is a bully, if your child is doing this to others you can be part of the solution.
 Talk to your child.
 Send them for counselling.
-Don’t wait for them to be arrested.
+Don’t wait for them to be arrested or worse.
 You don’t want to be the parent of a bully that caused, by their actions, the suicide of another human being.

 Thanks again to Paul for his great session!